whokilleddb/ETWListicle/README.md

 	return unknown;
 }
 ```

-The function uses `VirtualQuery()` function to get information about the memory pages.
+The function uses `VirtualQuery()` to get information about the memory pages.
 Now, if a page has:

-- RW permissions and the memory is private, it usually indicates pointers on the heap (especially note that the heap cannot have execute permissions)
+- RW permissions and the memory page is private, it usually indicates pointers on the heap (especially note that the heap cannot have execute permissions)
 - If the memory pages within the region are mapped into the view of an image section and is RX, we can say that it belongs to the code section (remember that you cannot write to a code section)

 ---